apolukhin/Boost-Cookbook/Readme.md

 ### Notes for book update
 * TODO: update all the smart_ptr urls after 1.65 release: http://boost.org/libs/smart_ptr/smart_ptr.html#pointer_cast
-* sync code and book
-* Fix introduction in "Chapter09.
-Getting the benefits of single-linked list and memory pool"
 * Update this README.md with a link to second edition of the book

 Done: